berkeyvx/Graph-Search-Shortest-Paths-and-Data-Structures/README.md

 </div>

-This reporsitory contains solutions of course.
+This repository contains solutions of the course.

 ## About this Course